renboy1222/jfx_crud/README.md

-Able to run this javafx application watch the video from my youtube channel
+Able to run this javafx application smoothly, watch the videos from my youtube channel

 JavaFx Installation
 URL:https://youtu.be/ktYMUHGHfkU